ncbi/elastic-blast-docs/docs/source/gcp-issues.rst

     gke-version = 1.24

 This will not be necessary for ElasticBLAST versions greater than 1.0.0.
-This will *not* work after October 31 2023 as version 1.24 will reach its end-of-life.
+This configuration will *not* work after October 31 2023 as Kubernetes version 1.24 will reach its end-of-life.
 Please, update ElasticBLAST to the latest version.

 .. _eol_gke_121: